 - Whether or not the patient is at risk for compartment syndrome, which is due to swelling of tissues that cuts off the circulation to other body parts

-- How much fluid will the patient ultimately need, which depends on how deep and extensive the burns are.
+- How much fluid the patient ultimately needs depends on how deep and extensive the burns are.

-Patients who definitely need monitoring follow under these categories:
+Patients who definitely need monitoring follow these categories:

 - Those that needed CPR at the scene